yuxuanyuan/WGAVarHunter/README.md

     -V, --version                  Print version information
 ```

-And then you may run the program like
+Users may run the program like

 ```
 ./WGAVHunter -r ref.fa -q qry.fa -o .
 ```

-Parameter settings can be adjusted based on the resources.
+<span style="color:red">  Note: </span> Parameter settings can be adjusted based on the resources.

+## Q&A

+#### 1. Which aligner should I use?

+Depending on the purpose and the resources, user may select one of the aligners recommended in ``WGAVarHunter`` to perform the alignment.
+However, for large genome comparisons (for example  genome size > ``4Gb``), we recommend using ``unimap`` or ``wfmash``.

+<span style="color:red">  Note: </span> WGAVarHunter relies on the alignment to call variants.
+As the performance of each aligner differs, users need to decide which one or some should be used.

+#### 2. How to set a window size ?

+Aligning entire chromosomes directly may take a long time and many computational resouces.
+To speed up alignment, we enable a function to chop the entire chromosome into smaller pieces.
+From benchmarking, the results were similar but the running time could reduce significantly.

+<span style="color:red">  Note: </span> Due to the limitation of BAM format, the window size (```-w```) cannot be over *256 Mb* for large genomes.
+If you don't want to chop the query genome, set the window size >= the ``max length of a chromosome`` in the query fasta.

+#### 3. What are novel genomic regions ?

+Novel genomic regions refer to genomic regions having no sequence aligned.
+They could be novel sequences (some people may call them insertions) or gaps in either reference or query.

 **TODO**

-- [ ] Translocation callng is under development
+* [ ] Translocation calling is under development

 **Notification**

-- [ ] Variations called from duplication regions or (duplication + inversion regions) may be incorrect.
-Users may need to further filter.
+* Variants called from ``duplication`` or ``duplication + inversion`` regions might be incorrect.
+Users may need to further filter to meet the research demand
-- [ ] Due to the limitation of BAM format, the window size cannot be over 256 Mb
-- [ ] For large genome comparison (for example genomes > 4Gb), we recommend using ``unimap`` or ``wfmash`` for alignment.